fountainment/cherrysoda-engine/README.md

-# cherry-soda
+# CherrySoda Engine

-A toy engine
+A toy engine based on bgfx and SDL2